 On exceeding the request limit, the Maropost API server responds with an HTTP status code 429.
 The Internet Engineering Task Force (IETF) defines the status code as follows:

 "The 429 status code indicates that the user has sent too many requests in a given amount of time ("rate limiting")."
-Refer RFC 6585 to read more about the HTTP status code.
+Refer to RFC 6585 to read more about the HTTP status code.

 You must implement the response handling in your application code.